NikoSeanPascual/calculator-website/README.md

 ## LIVE DEMO
-if you want to see the actual project, feel free to check it out by clicking the link next to this emoji 👉 (https://subtle-hamster-2ddb34.netlify.app/)
+if you want to see the actual project, feel free to check it out by clicking the link next to this emoji 👉 (https://password-generator-v4.netlify.app/) **UP TO DATE**

 ## Future Updates(I will work on this a bit longer and this are the features I will add everyday)
 Note: I wont be able to update this everyday because of school but I'll try since I actually want to make an actual project that isnt just sent here and never updated, because that beats the purpose of making repositories literally, also note that I've only been learning how to use HTML, CSS, JAVASCIPT FOR about a month since I used to be a python programmer, so don't expect the code to be perfect